How to Start a Small Jelly and Jam Business will give you simple steps to get started on your way to entreprenuership and design a life you love.

 If you use champagne in the title of your jam or jelly, the sparkling wine MUST COME from the region of Champagne, France (which is just outside of Paris.)
 One jam maker learned this the hard way and had to rename her jam to “sparkling wine wild rose petal jam” versus “Champagne wild rose petal jam.”

-5) What should you name your jam, jelly, preserves, and marmalade business?
+Jelly & Jam Business Tip #5 – What should you name your marmalade, jelly, preserves, and jam business?

 You want your business to have a name that’s easy to remember.
 When I was thinking about a name for my blog – I just so happened to go to Montana when I was super stressed in my life.

 The big blue sky and wide-open spaces of Montana calmed my nerves.
 I knew I wanted to carry a little bit of Montana in every part of my life.

 What I like about the name I picked is that my blog could be about anything.
 I wasn’t sure what I was going to end up writing about, so a non-descriptive name was the perfect choice.

 Montana Happy is also an easy name to remember.
 Everyone has heard of Montana, and I like to think all of us want to be happy.

 I stumbled across a jam company that liked the word happy too – Happy Girl Kitchen Company.
 I think that’s a fun name and if they want to expand to more products than just jam, the name allows them to do so.

 When you decide on the theme of your jam or jelly company, the name will be a whole lot easier to create.

 Before picking a name for your company, make sure it hasn’t been trademarked or already exists in the marketplace.
 You can check for trademarked names here.